sathya-pramodh/linux-mcsr/doc/introduction.md

 # Moving Ahead
 - Now we start with the difficult part of the installation.
 We make decisions based on your PC configuration.
 So make sure to follow through the instructions very carefully.
+- Proceed to [this document](https://github.com/sathya-pramodh/linux-mcsr/blob/main/doc/live-env.md) after making sure that you have everything setup correctly from this step.